-Hyperlocal Fulfillment / Micro-fulfillment
+Omnichannel Fulfillment / Store Fulfillment / Micro-fulfillment

-Now imagine if in addition to traditional distribution centers, retail locations were part of the supply chain network.
+Now imagine if in addition to traditional distribution centers, a retailer's stores were part of the supply chain network.
 That means every order placed online needs to be routed to a store to be fulfilled.
+That could mean millions of orders per year, sometimes thousands per second, routed to tens, hundreds or thousands of different retail locations.